 In Flow, Projects are how you’ll organize your team’s work.
 All the tasks we discussed earlier?
 They live inside Projects.
 This makes it really easy to group related tasks together, and add a description of what the work captured in the tasks is building towards.
 For example, if you had a Content Calendar project, you’d add Tasks that pertain to Content: blog writing, Twitter posts, Facebook updates, etc.

-Projects can either be public or private depending on your needs.
-There’s no limit to how many you can create, so whether you only need one or you need one hundred, you’re covered with Starter.
+There’s no limit to how many you can create, so whether you only need one or you need one hundred, you’re covered with basic.

 Flow is based on a hierarchal system: Tasks live in Projects, Projects live in Teams, and your Teams live in your organization.
 Teams are how you’d want to logically divide your Organization’s work.
 Whether that’s by location, department, or division — that bit is up to you.

 If we look back to the Content Calendar example above, that project that would likely be inside a Marketing Team.
 That Team would consist of the people who are responsible for finishing that work, like designers, copywriters, and marketing leads.
-As well as other marketing projects, like a website refresh or email campaign.
+Other marketing projects, like a website refresh or email campaign, would also be in the Marketing Team.

 Workgroups allow admins to further classify groups of people within a team.
 They not only help clarify team roles (who’s working on what and with whom) but they also help save time when creating tasks.
 Rather than subscribing 10 individual members to a task, you can simply add them to a workgroup and then subscribe that workgroup to the task.